 Another attribute of the diet is the avoidance of processed foods that are high in sugar, refined carbohydrates, and unhealthy fats (like Twinkies, cookies, pancakes, white rice, you know, all the tasty things).
 Understanding what kinds of foods fit in this category make this diet fabulous education for anyone looking to lose weight or reduce the risk of heart disease, on or off a diet.
 Your mind and body will thank you for making a movement towards more natural, whole ingredients (maybe not in the short-term—cravings are real—but definitely in the long-term!)

 There are some more unique characteristics of the Mediterranean diet that we also love.
-Followers emphasize being physically active and keeping moderation in mind (something we touch on more here), which can be typical for diets.
+Followers emphasize being physically active and keeping moderation in mind (something we touch on more in our Mediterranean blog post), which can be typical for diets.
 But the Mediterranean diet also focuses on enjoying food and drink with loved ones, making eating an experience instead of a mindless activity.
 This puts the focus on food preparation as an art and not just an obligation.
 It also allows you to be more present with your body and mind when eating, as opposed to eating like a zombie watching Netflix snacking on brains.